- About About

 - appetite stimulation with chronic wasting diseases

-There is no formal patient registration set forth by the law; however, patients must be enrolled in an authorized clinical research program in order to obtain legal protections and access to CBD medicine.
+There is no formal patient registration set forth by the law.
+Patients must be enrolled in an authorized clinical research program to obtain access to CBD oil as described above.

 The law does not impose restrictions on where patients may use their medicine.